|

 ColecoVision.

-it had to be included too.
+it had to be included for some of the upcoming joysticks.

-Here is a small selection of joysticks which can / Could
+Here is a small selection of joysticks which can

 be used for the ColecoVision.